dpan331/Skr0utz_scraper/README.md

 For better comprehension and visualization of the retrieved information, the data from resultsList.csv can be passed to the Google Spreadsheet's sheet "raw".

 <br/> By following the instructions, the data are processed and provided elegantly in the "analysis" sheet.
 Specifically, the user defines his/her shop name and & to 3 competitors, and the model provides a competitive price analysis.

 <br/> <img src="https://github.com/dpan331/Skr0utz_scraper/blob/master/skrtz_img/googleSheetSkroutz.JPG" height="200" width="6800">

+### Other actions

+<br/> *- The visualization can be set to any tool you prefer, Excel, Google Data Studio, Power BI, Tableau, etc.*
+<br/> *- The front-end analysis can be expanded depending on additional data the shop owner can provide.
+Imagine having the profit margin (shop's average, product categories' or even granular to each product) and also matching Skroutz's commission (according to the shop owner's chosen cost model).
+The possibilities for further analysis are endless!*
+<br/> *- The python script is not complete.
+Minor fixes can further improve the performance (i.e. in the situation where Skroutz's search bar provides as a result a single product that is provided by a sole seller, the route is redirected to the seller's website.
+The python script could specify this to the dataframe and not omit this product.)*